 Thanks to Andy MacKinnon, the UVIC Field School and specialists for their help in research and content for signage, and Wild Pacific Camp for their vision in supporting this trail on the waterfront.

 Please donate to future trail projects by clicking “Donate Now” on this page.

 The new Spring Cove Interpretive Trail is a scenic exploration of a environmentally and historically important tidal mudflat.
 More than just mud, ten displays reveal the wonders of eelgrass nurseries, blue carbon, bio-film superfood, and fun facts to surprise even naturalists.
-This cove is an official "Important Bird Area" with an interpretive bird blind.
 Please stay on the trail, footprints damage this sensitive and slow-to-heal ecosystem.
 Your footprints really are heavier than an ATV!

 The closest parking lot for this new trail is the Otter Lot at He-TIn-Kis Park.
-The sidewalk along Peniinsula connects to cross walks at both ends of the Spring Cove Trail.
+The sidewalk along Peninsula connects to cross walks at both ends of the Spring Cove Trail.
 You can also walk the Lighthouse Loop section adding a loop over to Spring Cove from the 2 km trail junction in He-Tin-Kis Park.
-Click the map above for a printable PDF of this map.
+Click the map above for a printable PDF.